-MT LEBANON SEED MIX
+MT LEBANON STREETSIDE SEED MIX

 A special mixture of Western PA natives, curated by Move Lebo for Mt.
 Lebanon.
 These plants are selected to withstand deer, salt, and dry heat once established - making them the perfect roadside mix (or any other sunny spot, really).
 A restrained palette of 4 species creates repetition and an intentional look.
 These species top out around 36 inches max to maintain visibility for pedestrians.